hugomd/blog/content/post/personal-mechanical-keyboard-history.md

 draft = true
 +++

+**Note: This blog post is a work in progress, I'm working on recording sound snippets of what each board sounds like, as well as adding photos**.

 ### Vortex Poker II
 I started my foray into mechanical keyboards in February of 2014, shortly after building my first custom PC.